CTH-launch/MovieDB/README.md

 ## API CALL

-In the HomePage, we request for the most popular movies.
+In the HomePage, we request for the most popular movies.<br>
 After search, everthing query via API:ddb907d69f1671fabdfd75c40b664a37 will be returned.